csswizardry/CSS-Guidelines/README.md

   * where a class can be used;
   * what (else) a class might be related to.

-  The naming convention I follow is very simple: hyphen (-) delimited strings, with BEM-like naming for more complex pieces of code.
+  The naming convention we follow is very simple: hyphen (-) delimited strings, with [BEM](http://getbem.com/)-like naming for more complex pieces of code.

   It’s worth noting that a naming convention is not normally useful CSS-side of development; they really come into their own when viewed in HTML.

-## Hyphen Delimited
+### Hyphen Delimited

   All strings in classes are delimited with a hyphen (-), like so: